SuperDataScience-Community-Projects/SDS-CP025-polyglot/README.md

 ### Phase 4: Deployment (1 Week)
 - **Cloud Deployment:**
-  - Deploy the application on Hugging Face Spaces.
+  - Deploy the application on streamlit or Hugging Face Spaces.
-  - Ensure smooth integration with the deployment environment and document usage instructions.

 ---